-Refer to: 4.4 Charging System (page 63).
-SRC.
+Refer to: 4.4 LV Charging System (12V) SRC.

 The driver's door switch is used to help identify if the driver has left the vehicle and prevent engine shutdowns.
 If any modifications are made to the door or switch, then this functionality may be affected.
 If the driver's door is not used, then ensure this switch is permanently closed (input grounded).